haskoin/haskoin-core/docs/haskoin-api.markdown

 A JSON object with the recipient addresses, the amount in satoshi, the fee to pay (in satoshi/1000 bytes) and the minimum number of confirmations of the coins that will be spent.
+If the "proposition" field is set to true, the transaction will not be signed with the keys of the wallet.

 ```json
 {